kalv25/azure-network-watcher/docs/labs/lab-02/index.md

 # lab-02 - enable Network Watcher

-Before we start, let's make sure that Network Watcher is enabled. network Watcher is a regional service, so we need to enable it in each region we want to use it.
-Our lab environment is deployed across three regions: `norwayeast`, `westeurope` and `northeurope` so we need to enable it in all three regions.
+First, let's make sure that Network Watcher is enabled.
+Network Watcher is a regional service, so we need to enable it in each region we want to use it in.
+Our lab environment is deployed across three regions: `norwayeast`, `westeurope` and `northeurope`, so we need to enable it in all three regions.

 ## Task #1 - enable Network Watcher in `westeurope` region using Azure Portal

-First, let's enable Network Watcher in `westeurope` region using Azure Portal.
+Let's enable Network Watcher in `westeurope` region using Azure Portal.
 Navigate to [Network Watcher blade](https://portal.azure.com/#view/Microsoft_Azure_Network/NetworkWatcherMenuBlade/~/overview).
 It's quite possible that Network Watcher is already enabled for most of the regions you actively use in your subscription.
 If that's the case, you should see it in the list.